SEO keyword strategy: A guide to success

 Conclusion

-To develop an effective SEO keyword strategy, you must first have a traffic goal.
+To sum up what you've learned today, in order to develop an effective keyword strategy for SEO, you must first have an organic search traffic goal.

-Finally, you must create content around those keywords that can earn you traffic.
+Then you must create high-quality content around those keywords that can earn you traffic.